Spend less time on your laptop! Make post-production faster and more fun with our step-by-step tips for batch editing in Lightroom.

 Step #2: Make the Edits

 Turn on Auto Sync by clicking on the little switch next to the Sync button.
 This should display your first selected photo in full view so that you can edit in detail.
 While you edit, the software will apply the edits for all chosen photos that you want to batch edit.
+Make sure you have a computer or laptop that can handle photo editing software; otherwise this can create a bottleneck on your computer.

 “If you make a mistake,” Cole explains, “you can quickly correct it by readjusting the edit tool or going back as you normally do when working on a photo.”